 Four Steps to Apply for Financial Aid

-There is now an easier and faster way for students/families to provide tax information when completing the FAFSA.
-You will be prompted to enter your federal PIN and link to the IRS web site.
+There is an easier and faster way for students/families to provide tax information when completing the FAFSA.
+You will be prompted to enter your FSA ID and link to the IRS web site.
 The Internal Revenue Service (IRS) Data Retrieval Tool will display your tax information and allow you to transfer the numbers directly into your FAFSA.
 The link to this tool is part of your FAFSA on the web application at www.fafsa.ed.gov

-If you and at least one parent do not already have a PIN, request one immediately online at www.pin.ed.gov.
-The PIN (similar to a password) will allow you to sign your FAFSA electronically.
+If you and at least one parent do not already have a FSA ID, request one immediately online at https://fsaid.ed.gov/npas/index.htm.
+The FSA ID will allow you to sign your FAFSA electronically.